jonathf/chaospy/docs/user_guide/polynomial/numpy_functions.rst

 The intentions is to have a library that is fast with the respect of the number of coefficients, as it leverages `numpy`_'s speed where possible.

-In addition ``chaospy`` is designed to be behave both as you would expect as a polynomial, but also, where possible, to behave as a `numpy`_ numerical array.
+In addition, ``chaospy`` is designed to behave both as you would expect as a polynomial, but also, where possible, to behave as a `numpy`_ numerical array.
-In practice this means that ``chaospy`` provides a lot functions that also exists in `numpy`_, which does about the same thing.
-If one of these ``chaospy`` function is provided with a :class:`numpy.ndarray` object, the returned values is the same as if provided to the `numpy`_ function with the same name.
+In practice this means that ``chaospy`` provides a lot of functions that also exists in `numpy`_, which does about the same thing.
+If one of these ``chaospy`` function is provided with a :class:`numpy.ndarray` object, the returned values are the same as if provided to the `numpy`_ function with the same name.
 For example :func:`chaospy.transpose`:

 .. code:: python